-Application Requirements: Application Requirements: Applicants should complete the Externship Application Form in this packet.
-In addition, applicants must submit the following materials to Clinical Programs secretary Vanessa Gosa (Clinical Wing, 2nd Floor, Law Bldg. - Room 254):
+Application Requirements: Application Requirements: Applicants should complete the Externship Application Form in this packet and return to Susan Birdsong, Secretary, Health Law Externship (Graduate Program Office):

 - Registration for L929

 - A copy of a current résumé.

 - A Personal statement and objectives.

 - A Clinical Credit Approval Form (available from Registrar).